Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 \subsubsection{General description}

 The effective-one-body (EOB) approach was originally introduced in Refs.~\cite{Buonanno:1998gg,Buonanno:2000ef,Damour:2000we,Damour:2001tu,Buonanno:2005xu} with the aim of providing \GW detectors with semianalytic waveform models for the entire coalescence of compact-object binaries (i.e., the inspiral, plunge, merger and ringdown), resumming PN information around the strong-field test-body limit.
-Since the breakthrough in NR in 2005~\cite{Pretorius:2005gq,Campanelli:2005dd,Baker:2005vv}, the EOB framework has incorporated information from the NR simulations, thus producing highly-accurate waveform models for \GW observations (e.g., see the review articles~\cite{Damour:2008yg,Buonanno:2014aza} and discussion below).
-Over the years, the EOB framework has been extended to the scattering problem, and has incorporated analytical information from other methods, such as the PM approach and GSF theory, as illustrated in Fig.~\ref{fig:EOBmodels}.
+Since the breakthrough in NR in 2005~\cite{Pretorius:2005gq,Campanelli:2005dd,Baker:2005vv}, the EOB framework has incorporated information from the NR simulations, thus producing highly-accurate waveform models for \GW observations (e.g., see the review articles\edit{~\cite{Damour:2008yg,Buonanno:2014aza,Damour:2016bks}} and discussion below).
+Over the years, the EOB framework has been extended to the scattering problem, and has incorporated analytical information from other methods, such as the PM approach and GSF theory, as illustrated in Fig.~\ref{fig:EOBmodels}; \edit{see e.g.~\cite{Berkovits:2022ivl,Buonanno:2022pgc} for overviews of the role of string perturbation theory, QFT, and worldline EFT}.

 The EOB waveform models consist of three main building blocks: 1) the Hamiltonian, which describes the conservative dynamics, 2) the radiation-reaction (RR) force, which accounts for the energy and angular momentum losses due to \GW emission, and 3) the inspiral-merger-ringdown waveform modes, built upon improved PN resummations for the inspiral part, and functional forms calibrated to NR waveforms for the merger-ringdown signal.
 We now briefly review these three key ingredients.